seanwevans/WarpDB/README.md

 ## Limitations

 - Currently supports a limited subset of SQL functionality
-- Only supports simple CSV files with basic data types
+- Only supports simple CSV and JSON files with basic data types
 - No support for joins, aggregations, or complex SQL features yet
 - Limited error handling for malformed queries